Overview of the Certificate Program

 We are global citizens living in an increasingly complex socio-technical system comprised of smart cities, cyber-physical systems, increasingly autonomous transportation, artificially intelligent based systems, and more.
 Engineers and scientists collaborate to develop and build these complex socio-technical systems to support growing human needs.
 Systems engineering provides a rigorous framework for the design and deployment of socio-technical systems across domains such as aerospace, health care, transportation, information systems, entertainment, and food and agriculture.
 Development teams are responsible for designing and delivering affordable total system solutions to complex global problems.
 To this end, all engineers, scientists, and leaders require a deep understanding of system concepts from stakeholder needs, requirements management, trade-off analyses, and systems modeling to unintended consequences, emerging properties, resilience, and sustainability.

-Designed with hardware, software, systems engineers, project managers, and leaders in mind, the Washington State University Engineering and Technology Management department offers a four-course systems engineering management graduate certificate covering system concepts, system design and architecture, system risk, and system analysis and practice.
-Each course broadens the students systems thinking ability and enables the student to master the creation of key systems engineering artifact for their system of choice, including a Systems Engineering Management Plan (SEMP) aligned with a Project Management Plan (PMP), an operational, functional, and physical system architecture, a risk management plan, and a set of life cycle and system effectiveness analyses that address performance, risk, cost, and sustainability.
+Designed with hardware, software, systems engineers, project managers, and leaders in mind, the Washington State University Engineering and Technology Management department offers a three-course systems engineering management graduate certificate covering system concepts, system risk, and system analysis and practice.
+Each course broadens the students systems thinking ability and enables the student to master the creation of key systems engineering artifact for their system of choice, including a Systems Engineering Management Plan (SEMP) aligned with a Project Management Plan (PMP), a risk management plan, and a set of life cycle and system effectiveness analyses that address performance, risk, cost, and sustainability.
 The curriculum focuses on leadership across the system life cycle from the initial concept through design, development, deployment, operation, sustainment, and disposal.
-The main takeaway is the cultivation of a systems mindset that enables the student to tackle global challenges and bring complex systems to life.
+The main takeaway is the cultivation of a systems mindset that enables the student to effectively manage global challenges and lead efforts that bring complex system solutions to life.

 Learning Outcomes and Career Benefits

-- Explain the factors involved in managing for operational feasibility.
+- Explain and address the factors involved in managing across the system life cycle from concept development to operational feasibility to retirement.

 Minimum requirements for admission to the certificate program include: